Uses

 I have three servers, one at home and two at a remote location.
 The one at home is an Optiplex 3040 SFF (not really a server but working as one) that runs simple services, such as Pihole, Home Assistant, DNS, DHCP, and Openvpn.

 On the second location is an HP Microserver G7 N54L that handles my backups.
 It runs BackupPC and all my data is backed up to it.
 The really important data (photos, videos) that I don’t want to ever lose is encrypted and put into an AWS Glacier bucket.
-It costs pennies and if I ever need it I don’t mind paying and waiting to get it.
+It costs pennies to store data and if I ever need it I don’t mind paying and waiting to get it.

 The software